Brad Pitt filmography

-Pitt produced the 2006 crime drama The Departed, and starred alongside Cate Blanchett in the multi-narrative drama Babel (2006); the former won the Academy Award for Best Picture.
+In 2006, Pitt produced the crime drama The Departed and starred alongside Cate Blanchett in the multi-narrative drama Babel; the former won the Academy Award for Best Picture.
 Pitt's portrayal of the eponymous man who ages in reverse in the drama The Curious Case of Benjamin Button (2008) earned him an Academy Award for Best Actor nomination.
 He starred in the successful war film Inglourious Basterds (2009), and produced the superhero film Kick-Ass (2010) and its sequel in 2013.
 In 2011, he earned critical acclaim for producing and starring in two films—the experimental drama The Tree of Life and the biopic sports drama Moneyball—both of which were nominated for the Academy Award for Best Picture.
 He also garnered a Best Actor nomination for the latter.
-His biggest commercial success came with the apocalyptic film World War Z (2013), which has grossed a total of $540 million worldwide.
+His biggest commercial success as a leading actor came with the apocalyptic film World War Z (2013), which grossed $540 million worldwide.
 Pitt produced the period drama 12 Years a Slave (2013), for which he won the Academy Award for Best Picture.
 In 2014, he starred in the war film Fury which received positive reviews from critics and proved to be successful at the box office.
 For playing a stunt double to Leonardo DiCaprio's character in Quentin Tarantino's film Once Upon a Time in Hollywood (2019), he won an Academy Award, a Golden Globe Award, and a BAFTA Award for Best Actor in a Supporting Role.